yabellini/SitioAcademico/content/blog/2022_meeting_chat-based_sprint_en/index.md

 _Pain points (5min)_
 _Is there anything you would like to share/discusses?
 Let’s fix easy things right away and more complicated things after the sprint._

 The meeting master writes the name of the topic, how much time we have to discuss, and specifies when it ends.
-The discussion is in the thread.
+The discussion happens in the thread.
 If the discussion end before the time, the meeting master indicates (in the thread) that we move on to the next topic.
 Outside the thread write a new message with the name of the next topic, the duration fo the discussion, and some text like _"we are going to discuss xxx for xx minutes until xx:xx"_.
 For example:

 _Topic 2 (10min)_
 _Current status, what has happened since last week (or last meeting, or last month or last sprint):_